Festival season in Fort Wayne is upon us! From June through September, spend a weekend in Fort Wayne celebrating our many festivals.

 Depending on the festival, we suggest estimating more than you think just in case there is something you had not expected to enjoy!

 If at any point during a festival you need help with directions, information, or need assistance there is almost always an information table or booth, volunteers, or on duty officers that are available to assist you.
 Festivals are planned to meet any needs or circumstances.
 You are in safe hands when attending Fort Wayne’s Festivals.

 Most festivals have food vendors or food trucks available for you to enjoy on-site.
 Heck, some festivals even focus on food specifically.
 However, if you’d rather skip eating at the festival there are many dining options available in Fort Wayne.
 From downtown dining at Hoppy Gnome, 816 Pint & Slice or Dash-In, or Coney Island, to dining at some of Fort Wayne’s other greatest restaurants like Salsa Grille, Bandidos, Casa, Eddie Merlot’s, there is something for everyone!

 While in Fort Wayne, don’t forget to enjoy some of the other great activities like our attractions - the Fort Wayne Children’s Zoo is a “top ten zoo in the nation”, a TinCaps Baseball game at Parkview Field, or browse the beautiful displays at the Fort Wayne Museum of Art.

 Plus, there are many other events taking place in Fort Wayne throughout the summer like our summer concert series, food tours, breweries and wineries, shopping, outdoor recreation on our rivers and over 100 miles of trails, and much more!

 Is there more information you'd like to know about Fort Wayne's Festivals?
 Let us know!

-From Germanfest to Middle Waves and Johnny Appleseed Festival, we hope this guide helps you plan your next weekend escape to see Fort Wayne!!
+From Germanfest to Johnny Appleseed Festival, we hope this guide helps you plan your next weekend escape to see Fort Wayne!!